 U-Haul: The pros and cons

-ConsumersAffairs (which features unfiltered reviews from U-Haul customers) has them at three stars out of five.
-That’s based on 636 reviews received in just the past year.
+ConsumersAffairs (which features unfiltered reviews from U-Haul customers) gives U-Haul four stars out of five.
+That’s based on 854 reviews received in just the past year.
 One of the latest reviews boasts about how excellent their customer service is.
-Yet, another recent reviewer says it was the “worst experience ever” because the truck was not ready when they arrived.
+Yet, another recent reviewer says the truck was not ready when they arrived.

-With such varying reviews, this is why it’s important to do your own research.
+With such varying reviews, it’s important to do your own research.
+Look up the Better Business Bureau’s review of your local U-Haul location, and read customer comments.
 Weigh the pros and cons and be sure you are prepared for any unexpected surprises before you make a decision.

 How much does it cost to rent a U-Haul?